sharifAhmd/cuda-101/README.md

 ## Day-4
 - Going through the Chapter-3 of PMPP book on parallel execution.
-- Implemented RGB-G-RGB code based on the learning.
+- Implemented RGB-GRAY-RGB code based on the learning.
+- Will continue with PMPP books and the examples.

+## Day-5
+- Completed Chapter-3 of PMPP book on parallel execution.
+- Tried out image_blur code based on the learning.
 - Will continue with PMPP books and the examples.